vinodvv2023/YouTubeBlenderScripts/README.md

-# Video Transcript & Blender VSE Tool - for YouTubers to create subtitles
+# Video Transcript & Blender VSE Tool - A simple tool for YouTubers to create subtitles and export videos with opensource Blender

 A cross-platform GUI tool to process videos from a local folder, transcribe them via API on local machine, and automate Blender VSE workflows.

 ## Project Structure
 Project Structure